Financial-Times/dotcom-tool-kit/readme.md

 npm install --save-dev dotcom-tool-kit
 ```

-On its own, Tool Kit doesn't do anything, so you'll need to install some [plugins](./plugins) to give it functionality, e.g. running Jest tests with `npm run test`:
+On its own, Tool Kit doesn't do anything, so you'll need to install some [plugins](./plugins) to give it functionality.
+For example, if you want to run Jest tests with `npm run test` via Tool Kit, you can install the `jest` and `npm` plugins:

 ```sh
 npm install --save-dev @dotcom-tool-kit/npm @dotcom-tool-kit/jest